topherhunt/cheatsheets/js/howto/js_html5_video_recording.md

 - This approach only works on Chrome & FF (as of Mar 2019).
 - See RTL for the latest version of this code.
+- This guide doesn't cover doing uploads from the browser.
+It just covers capturing the blob which you can then upload somewhere somehow.

 ## Steps